DefinetlyNotAI/Logicytics/CODE/VulnScan/README.md

 # VulnScan Documentation

+> [!WARNING]
+> VulnScan will be moved to a different repository soon.
+> This part of the repository will be archived and the new repository will be linked here.
+> The `pkl` and `pth` files will stay here, linked properly for `vulnscan.py`,
+> VulnScan will NOT be moved to the other repository.

 ## Overview

 VulnScan is designed to detect sensitive data across various file formats.
 It offers a modular framework to train models using diverse algorithms, from traditional ML classifiers to advanced Neural Networks.
 This document outlines the system's naming conventions, lifecycle, and model configuration.